La'Vere Corbin-Ong: Canada

 In March 2017, Corbin-Ong received his first call-up to the Canada national team.
 He made his international debut when he came on a second-half substitute in a 1–1 friendly draw with Scotland.

 Malaysia

 In June 2019, Corbin-Ong made his Malaysia debut after starting in the friendly match against Nepal.
 He was allowed to switch allegiance to Malaysia as his previous appearance for Canada was in a friendly match.
 He scored his first international goal for Malaysia on 7 June 2019 in the FIFA World Cup Qualifier against Timor-Leste which Malaysia won 7–1.

-On 8 June 2022, Corbin-Ong seal the win scoring the final goal in the 2023 AFC Asian Cup qualification match in a 3–1 win against Turkmenistan.
+On 8 June 2022, Corbin-Ong sealed the win by scoring the final goal in the 2023 AFC Asian Cup qualification match in a 3–1 win against Turkmenistan.

-On 22 September 2022, he scored the goal against host Thailand in the 2022 King's Cup.
+On 22 September 2022, he scored a goal against Thailand in the 2022 King's Cup.

 Corbin-Ong represented the nation at the 2023 AFC Asian Cup held in Qatar where he played in all three matches during the group stage.